Current PYRS workstreams and the artifacts that support them.

 Historical numbering

-The old 0-16 milestone map is still useful as rough historical scope, but it is no longer the primary status source.
+Old milestone terminology may still appear in commit history and notes, but it is no longer the primary status source.

 Current practice